 Pecans are among the most nourishing nuts, outshined only by macadamia nuts.
 They have more than 19 vitamins and minerals, such as vitamin A, vitamin E, calcium, magnesium, phosphorus, potassium, several B vitamins, and zinc.
 Pecans help lower cholesterol levels, but they also have an important neurological impact.
 They delay neurodegeneration and improvie motor function, which makes them an ideal antioxidant, anti-aging food for preventing of diseases like amyotrophic lateral sclerosis (ALS), Alzheimer's, and Parkinson's disease.

 Walnuts are the only type of nut that offers large doses of alpha-linolenic acid (ALA), a plant-based omega-3 fatty acid.
 One single ounce of walnuts a day delivers more than 100% of the suggested dose for an adult.
 According to scientific research, a diet high in ALA effectively protects your bones.
 Thanks to their ALA content and phenols, walnuts may have more anti-inflammatory qualities than other nuts.
 In addition, they have zero saturated fat or sodium, which makes them a great option to regulate cholesterol levels.

 Additionally, walnuts' rich content of polyunsaturated fatty acids (PUFAs) may help in preventing arterial obstruction.
 A study has shown that adding walnuts to a healthy diet improves vasodilatation in type 2 diabetic patients, suggesting a potential reduction in overall cardiac risk.

 3. Brazil Nuts

 Brazil nuts are among the most caloric nuts.
 However, they have plenty of nutrients and offer important health benefits.
-In spite of a low content of protein and vitamins (mainly folic acid and choline), Brazil nuts are especially charged with selenium, a trace mineral that isn't produced by the body and needs to be ingested in small doses through food.
+In spite of a low content of protein and vitamins (mainly folate and choline), Brazil nuts are especially charged with selenium, a trace mineral that isn't produced by the body and needs to be ingested in small doses through food.